Let’s talk about now.

 What we’re talking about is, of course…

-This is especially common if you come from a household like mine, where spending money prudently was extremely important!
+This is especially common if you come from a household like my wife, Haley, where spending money prudently was extremely important!

 What makes fear unique as an objection is that, first of all…